pintamonas4575/RL-model-The-Simpsons/README.md

 # ⚖️ License
-Spanish governement surely scratches our pockets.
+Spanish governement surely scratches the money out of our pockets.

 # 👤 Contact
 Any doubt or suggestion contact with the author: